Admitted students: next steps

 If you’re near NYC, consider obtaining your NYU ID card.
 Your NYU ID Card gives you access to NYU buildings including the libraries, fitness centers, and computer labs.
 Getting your NYU student ID, known around campus as your NYUCard, is now easier than ever.
 Visit the NYUCard website to upload a photo and start the process.

-Get to know your senior student services advisor
+Get to know your student support coach

 Prepare to start at your residency school site